MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/business-voice/what-to-buy.md

 ## Maximum number of supported users

 The Business Voice license that's available with small and medium-sized Microsoft 365 subscriptions supports up to 300 licensed users.
-If you want to license more than 300 users for Business Voice, you need to purchase an Office 365 E3 or E5 subscription.